uncomplexlearning/a-level/public/markdown/physics.md

 #### Thermal nuclear reactors
 - Moderator
   - surrounds fuel and control rods
-  - made of poor absorber of neutrons, e.g. water or graphite
+  - made of poor absorber of neutrons, e.g. water, beryllium or graphite
     - closer the moderator atoms are in size to a neutron, the larger the proportion of momentum which is transferred
   - fast moving neutrons collide elastically with the moderator and loses kinetic energy and momentum
     - ...eventually reaching thermal equilibrium, creating thermal neutrons
+    - ...which increases the chance of fission
+    - ...and causes less fatigue on the reactor
 - Control rods
   - absorbs neutrons without being dangerously unstable
   - made of non-fissionable materials, e.g. boron or cadmium